MUSC Student Organizations Support

 Officers must be paid upon conclusion of the event.
 The cost is $25/hour (minimum of 2 hours).
 Arrange for Officer(s) to arrive 30 minutes before the event begins and to stay 30 minutes after, or until all guests have left.

 A) Greet guests at the door to assure that there are no “party crashers” and that underage guests are clearly identified (see 3B).
 Although usually only a small number of MUSC students are under 21 years of age, you also need to be concerned about the age of students’ guests!
 While greeting guests at the door, make sure that they have made plans for a safe ride home!
 You may want to consider operating a “key board” – take guests’ car keys upon arrival and return them to guests who appear to be in good condition to drive.

-B) Plastic wristbands should be used to distinguish legal drinkers.
+B) Wristbands must be used to distinguish legal drinkers.
 They can be purchased at local party supply stores and online.
 Do not use markers, stamps or anything that is easy to remove or duplicate.

 5. Managing the Bar

 A) Never serve alcohol to anyone who is underage or who appears to be intoxicated!

 Hire professional bartenders.
 The purpose of this practice to protect you and your organization as social hosts where alcohol is being served and to assure that impaired and underage guests are more readily identified and that reasonable drinks are poured and distributed.
 Keep in mind that it will be easier for professional bartenders to be firm and impartial